suayb25/suayb25/README.md

 ### Hi there 👋

-I'm Şuayb, a computer scientist who loves building heavy mathematical things.
-Previously I developed many web based applications and now I deliver solutions in deep learning, machine learning and other mathematical scientific things!
+I'm Şuayb, a computer scientist who loves building deep learning things.
+Previously I developed many web based applications and now I deliver solutions in deep learning, machine learning and other artifical intelligence things!

 🔭 Here's a few technologies I've been working with, recently: